 Colin Kaepernick pens letter to Jets requesting to join practice squad

-Colin Kaepernick pens letter to Jets requesting to join practice squad originally appeared on NBC Sports Bay Area
+Colin Kaepernick pens letter to Jets requesting to join practice squad originally appeared on NBC Sports Boston

 The New York Jets have an Aaron Rodgers-sized hole at the quarterback spot, and former No. 2 overall pick Zach Wilson seems incapable of filling it.

-It's led the Jets to officially sign veteran Trevor Siemian to their practice squad as competition to keep their playoff and Super Bowl aspirations alive.
-Names like Tom Brady were proposed, but those hopes were quickly dashed.
+It's led the Jets to officially sign veteran Trevor Siemian to their practice squad as competition to keep their playoff and Super Bowl aspirations alive, with names like Tom Brady proposed but hopes quickly dashed.

-But another option who got some mentions was Colin Kaepernick, who most recently worked out for the Las Vegas Raiders in May 2022 following his last game with the 49ers in the 2016 NFL season.
+But another option who got some mentions was Colin Kaepernick, who most recently worked out for the Las Vegas Raiders in May of 2022 following his last game with the San Francisco 49ers in the 2016 season.
 However, he never landed a role.

 Then, artist J. Cole on Tuesday took to Instagram to share a letter Kaepernick wrote to Jets GM Joe Douglas shortly after Rodgers' Achilles injury.